-3.7 Testing: Installed water lines shall be hydrostatically tested as follows.
+3.7 Testing: Installed water lines shall be hydrostatically tested in accordance with latest edition of AWWA Standards and Manuals and as follows.
 Testing shall include both a "pressure test" of at least two hours duration for the purpose of blowing defective joints, and a "leakage test" to determine actual loss of water from the system.
 The use of compressed air for testing pipe will not be permitted.
 Contractor shall be responsible for properly restraining the end sections of water pipe to insure that the pipe does not move during testing (provide thrust blocks, etc.).